OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - Using `raspi-config`, boot to the Graphical Desktop
 - in `/etc/rc.local`, start the Navigation Server with the appropriate properties file
 - Make sure the file `~/.config/lxsession/LXDE-pi/autostart` is modified to open `Chromium` on the right page.
+- Make sure you've disabled the screen sleep as described above

+> Note: This config does not need any network, it runs in standalone, but nothing is preventing any network operation.
+You can can add one (hotspot or not) if needed.

 From a browser, reach <http://localhost:9999/web/nmea/headup.html>.